drounce/PyGEM/docs/model_inputs.md

 Orography can be downloaded directly.
 This is used to account for elevation differences between the climate data pixel and the glaciers.

 ### Lapse rates
 Monthly air temperature lapse rates are derived from monthly air temperature at each pressure level from 300 to 1000 hPa ([Huss and Hock, 2015](https://www.frontiersin.org/articles/10.3389/feart.2015.00054/full)).
-The air temperature at various pressure levels can be downloaded and then processed using the 'createlapserates' option from **preprocess_ecmwf_data.py** in the **PyGEM-Scripts** respoitory.
 These lapse rates are used to adjust the air temperature for differences in elevations between the climate pixel and the glacier as well as for various elevation bins on the glacier.

 ### Monthly temperature standard deviation
 Monthly air temperature standard deviation is an optional product, which is only required if you plan to account for the monthly temperature variations within ablation like was done in [Huss and Hock (2015)](https://www.frontiersin.org/articles/10.3389/feart.2015.00054/full).
 These monthly data are derived from hourly near-surface air temperature.
-Hourly near-surface air temperature can be downloaded and processed using the 'createtempstd' option from **preprocess_ecmwf_data.py** in the **PyGEM-Scripts** respoitory.
-Note that the hourly data is quite large and therefore this step will take considerable time to download and process the data.

 ## Climate Data (Future)
 The projected climate data has been developed using general circulation models (GCMs) from the Coupled Model Intercomparison Project Phase 5 (CMIP5), which uses Representative Concentration Pathways (RCPs) and CMIP Phase 6 (CMIP6), which uses Shared Socioeconomic Pathways (SSPs).
 While the use of RCPs may be of interest for comparison with previous studies, we recommend using SSPs moving forward.